-If you have left the vehicle system ON too long without running the engine, the 12-volt battery might become discharged.
+If you have left the vehicle system on too long without running the engine, your 12-volt battery might become discharged.
 To resolve the problem, you need to reset the battery switch, which is available in newer models.

 Press the 12V Battery Reset button.
 Once that’s done, you can start the vehicle by pushing the brake and the Engine Start/Stop button.